 Honolulu, Hawaii Lawyer Helps Employers and Employees with the Labor Certification Process

 The EB-2 category is reserved for those applicants who have an offer of employment which requires a Master’s degree or higher or its equivalent while the EB-3 category is for all other types of positions which could range from those requiring at least a bachelor’s degree to those requiring minimal skills.
-The difference between the EB-2 and the EB-3 category is how long the waiting period is before the Foreign National is able to qualify for lawful permanent residency status in the United States.
-With the exception of India and China, in the last several years with minor exceptions, a person who qualifies under the EB-2 process has been eligible to apply for lawful permanent residency status almost immediately while a person who qualifies under the EB-3 process has had to wait an addition 3-5 years before he/she could apply for lawful permanent residency status in the U.S.
+In the past, the difference between the EB-2 and the EB-3 category is how long the waiting period is before the Foreign National is able to qualify for lawful permanent residency status in the United States.
+With the exception of India and China, in the last several years with minor exceptions, a person who qualifies under either the EB-2 and EB-3 process has been eligible to apply for lawful permanent residency status almost immediately after they complete the labor certification process.
+However, since the timing is based on the availability of immigrant visa numbers, if there is large demand for immigrant visas, those in the EB-3 category might have to wait one or two years before he/she could apply for lawful permanent residency status in the U.S.

 As described above, the labor certification process is required to ensure that the employer conducts a fair test of the labor market to determine that there are no U.S. workers who are willing, able and qualified for the job being offered by a U.S. employer.
 The labor certification process is conducted by the U.S. Department of Labor.
 There are three primary steps to the labor certification process: